 For example, I’m a recovering “helicopter parent.”
 I believe the origin of my controlling instincts stem from the traumatic experience of my oldest son’s death.
 My controlling parenting patterns encouraged multiple reward systems that left us arguing and unhappy.
 As I let go and changed my parenting patterns to more of an encouraging parent my children’s self-confidence flourished.

 Today, my oldest daughter is self-motivated with a 4.O grade point average.
 My youngest daughter is excelling athletically and academically.
 My son is a locally recognized artist and is also academically talented.
 Their self-motivation skills are much better because I let go and moved out of their way.

 3 Strategies That Teach Self-Motivation

 Motivation is easy when a task is fun.
 A child who loves drawing will practice over and over without complaining.
 Motivation comes from the delight of the task in itself.
-What happens when a child doesn’t want to pick up their toys?
-Make a game out of it.
+But what happens when a child doesn’t want to pick up their toys?
+Then make a game out of it.
 The more humorous the better, let your child explore and delight in problem-solving through a little creativity.